 6 miles from Ton Sai Bay, Phi Phi Island

 The reefs around here are arguably the best diving outside of the Similan Islands.
 There are no safe overnight anchorages, though some locations can be recommended in either season for lunchtime or diving stopovers.
-Suitable only in relatively calm weather, your vessel should never be left unattended.
+Suitable only in relatively calm weather, never leave your vessel unattended.

 8 miles from Ton Sai Bay, Phi Phi Island